Practical Ways to Improve Water Efficiency of Your House

 When it comes to greener living, conserving electricity and finding greener methods of generating and using power is a generally the top priority.
 However, the importance of using water efficiently and not wasting it should not be understated.
-In fact water saving practices and infrastructure in your home can go a long way in helping you achieve your 6 Star energy rating.
+In fact water saving practices and infrastructure in your home can go a long way in helping you achieve your desired house energy rating certificate.

 There are a number of appliances, technologies and general lifestyle habits that can be adopted in the home to ensure that water is being used effectively and efficiently.
 This article will go into a few tips on how to improve water efficiency.